Phi Zeta Research Emphasis Day Call for Abstracts

 Conclusions: Clinician recognition of ARDS remains poor, with many cases going unrecognized.
 Severity of ARDS as measured by Lung Injury Score was the strongest predictor for clinician recognition of ARDS.
 Clinician recognition of ARDS was associated with use of LTVV strategies.

-Judges are chosen from members of both the scientific and veterinary practitioner (non-SVM) community from across the entire state as well as the entire LSU system.
+- Judges are chosen from members of both the scientific and veterinary practitioner community from across the entire state as well as the entire LSU system.

-Judges will provide a numeric score of each poster.
+- Judges will provide a numeric score of each poster.
 These scores will then be tallied electronically.
-The posters in each category will then be ranked and this ranking will be used to determine first, second, etc. place posters.
+The posters in each category will then be ranked and this ranking will be used to determine first, second, and third place posters.

-Specific written commentary is encouraged and may be provided by the reviewers.
-This commentary will be transcribed and will be made available to the poster presenters, although it will not itself factor into the ranking process.
+- Specific written commentary is encouraged and may be provided by the reviewers.
+This will be made available to the poster presenters, although it will not itself factor into the ranking process.

-If a presenter wishes to see their raw score after the competition, they will be allowed to do so although the score alone may not convey much information.
-The presenters will NOT be allowed to view the scores of others.
+- If a presenter wishes to see their raw score after the competition, they will be allowed to do so although the score alone may not convey much information.
+However, the presenters will NOT be allowed to view the scores of others.